seanbaxter/DirectXShaderCompiler/docs/CodeGenerator.rst

 ``DFAPacketizer::canReserveResources(MachineInstr *MI)``.
 These functions allow a target packetizer to add an instruction to an existing packet and to check whether an instruction can be added to a packet.
-See ``llvm/CodeGen/DFAPacketizer.h`` for more information.
+See ``llvm37/CodeGen/DFAPacketizer.h`` for more information.

 Implementing a Native Assembler
 ===============================

-Though you're probably reading this because you want to write or maintain a compiler backend, LLVM also fully supports building a native assembler.
+Though you're probably reading this because you want to write or maintain a compiler backend, LLVM37 also fully supports building a native assembler.
 We've tried hard to automate the generation of the assembler from the .td files (in particular the instruction syntax and encodings), which means that a large part of the manual and repetitive data entry can be factored and shared with the